Tiyenti/Tiyenti.github.io/pages/distance-glossary.md

 The term "air roll" is also used loosely to refer to the entire collection of airborne rotation controls, and thus will often include not just air roll, but also air pitch.
 The air roll control options are used in [single stick](#single-stick) control schemes, allowing the same stick to be used for steering on the ground, but switching to rotation while in the air.
 Contrast [jet roll](#jet-roll), which is used any time, including on the ground, as long as wings are not open, and [wing roll](#wing-roll), which is only used when wings *are* open.
 <!-- B -->
+## Barrel Troll
+A phenonemon where the game seemingly fails to register barrel roll tricks, despite a full roll being completed visually speaking.
+Barrel trolls usually happen due to quirks with how the trick system sets the origin point of the roll.
+It's possible to learn how work around this to avoid getting barrel trolled, but it can be extremely annoying when one happens unexpectedly. <!-- Added 2021-12-11. -->

 ## Birotational Transfer
 A [transfer](#transfer) that requires rotating on both the pitch and roll axes to complete.
 Also referred to as a *double-axis transfer*.